Transcatheter Aortic Valve Replacement (TAVR)

 -

 After the surgery, you will need to take aspirin or other blood-thinning medicine every day.
-You will likely also need to take an anti-platelet medication such as clopidogrel for a certain period of time.
+You will likely also need to take an antiplatelet medicine for a certain period of time.
 These medicines help prevent blood clots in your new valve.

 -

-You will need to take antibiotics before you have dental work, as prescribed by your healthcare provider.
+You will need to take antibiotics before you have dental work and certain other medical procedures, as prescribed by your healthcare provider.
 This is to help prevent bacteria from harming your new heart valve.

 -